lavaeater/turbo-rocket-ultra/README.md

 * Blood Splatter <- Done
 * MiniMap <- Done

-## Doing now: Player Damage / Enemy Attacks
+## Done: Player Damage / Enemy Attacks v0.1

 ### Mechanics
 Just like when the player shoots, enemy attacks will have a cooldown.
 When they are within a certain range, they will simply attack the player and with some probability they will succeed.
 Blood must splatter, health must be reduced, the player must be careful